What is the aircraft black box? Information you need to know about Black Box…

 It’s not actually black, not even a box

 Although the name is ‘black box’, the aircraft’s black box is actually orange in colour.
-This arrangement is because the orange color is relatively easy to see.
+This arrangement is because the orange colour is relatively easy to see.
 On the other hand, the black box doesn’t really look like a box or a box at all.
 The most visible structure of the blackbox is a cylinder, which is attached to a platform.
 The battery is housed in a box-shaped structure next to the cylinder.
 And the memory unit is in the cylinder.
 Aeronautical and aeronautical experts do not call it a black box but an ‘Electronic Flight Data Recorder’.

-A black box flight data recorder usually stores the last 17 to 25 hours of flight data (technical/mechanical information of the aircraft).
+A blackbox flight data recorder usually stores the last 17 to 25 hours of flight data (technical/mechanical information of the aircraft).
 The cockpit voice recorder records the last 2 hours of conversations between the pilot and his cabin crew.
-This recording time can be up to 30 minutes on magnetic storage if not a solid state memory drive.
+This recording time can be up to 30 minutes on magnetic storage if not a solid-state memory drive.

-History of Black Box
+History of Aircraft Black Box

-The black box is powered by one of two generators A generator has a 28 volt DC source Another is 115 volt AC source.
+The black box is powered by one of two generators A generator has a 28-volt DC source Another is 115 volt AC source.